nodeplusplus/cv/README.md

 **Responsibility:** I've maintained a crawler system that use more than 30 dedicated servers.

-The heart of our system is 10 dedicated servers that process crawl requests from a Redis Queue.
+The heart of our system is 10 dedicated servers that process crawl requests from the Redis Queue.
 In the best day, we could perform more than 20 million crawl requests to got about 12 million records from social channel such as Facebook, Youtube, Intagram, News, Forums, ...

 We used 2 Elasticsearch clusters to store our data so that we could perform full text search queries in our data lake easily.
-In our main data lake, we used [hot-warm architecture](https://www.elastic.co/blog/hot-warm-architecture) to got best performance.
-That data lake cost us 13 servers and stored more than 15 terabytes text.
+In our main data lake, we used [hot-warm architecture](https://www.elastic.co/blog/hot-warm-architecture) to get best performance.
+That data lake costs us 13 servers and stored more than 15 terabytes text.

 I've been a team leader of 3 junior developers.
-I tried to be a good leader that manage project plan, help them in hard bugs and gave them chances te practise their programming skills (design patterns, SOLID principles, algorithms)
+I tried to be a good leader that manage project plan, helping them in hard bugs and gave them chances to practise their programming skills (design patterns, SOLID principles, algorithms)

 **Techniques:**